 - Due to the short time window, only individual terms or images can be tested implicitly.
 Other stimuli such as slogans or product benefits cannot be tested in such a manner due to their size

-6. Are implicit and explicit methods also combined?
+Can implicit and explicit methods be combined?